Wigan beat St Helens in thriller to reach final

 Saints were not done there as Roby then burrowed over from close range to put the holders in front for the first time.

-But Wigan were not done and Marshall pounced on a Saints attack breaking down to race in from inside his own half to seal a memorable derby victory in a classic semi-final.
+But Wigan dug deep and Marshall pounced on a Saints attack breaking down to race in from inside his own half to seal a memorable derby victory in a classic semi-final.

 Wigan: Field; French, Thornley, Bibby, Marshall; Cust, Singleton; O'Neil, Byrne, Farrell, Bateman, Smithies, Smith.